 Graduate students at the University of Toronto can take graduate courses offered in any department, subject to availability and approval of their home department; the latter is given by the MBP graduate coordinators (Dr. Anne Martel or Dr. Razq Hakem) on a case-by-case basis with approval of the student's supervisor and the course coordinator.
 Please provide Annette (Downtown Students) or Donna (Uptown Students) with a copy of the required approvals.
-If the student misses the deadline for course registration online, they will need to fill out an Add/Drop Course form http://www.sgs.utoronto.ca/Documents/Add+Drop+Courses.pdf.
+If the student misses the deadline for course registration online, they will need to fill out an Add/Drop Course form: